Asbestos Exposure Along the Houston Ship Channel

 Why This History Can Matter in a Claim

-Because asbestos illnesses surface so long after exposure, the time to bring a claim is generally measured from diagnosis rather than from the original exposure, and the applicable deadline varies by state.
+Deadlines are measured from the diagnosis itself rather than the exposure years, and the applicable period depends on the state.
 If you are researching on behalf of yourself or a family member, our companion directory can connect you with Texas asbestos lawyers who handle these matters, and you can also see who may qualify for an asbestos claim.

 Worked at a Houston Ship Channel refinery or plant, and later diagnosed with an asbestos-related illness?
 A free, no-obligation case review can help clarify whether your history and diagnosis may support a claim.